tvsnarayana/tech-interview-handbook/front-end/interview-questions.md

 #### Have you ever used a grid system, and if so, what do you prefer?

 I like the `float`-based grid system because it still has the most browser support among the alternative existing systems (flex, grid).
-It has been used in for Bootstrap for years and has been proven to work.
+It has been used in Bootstrap for years and has been proven to work.

 #### Have you used or implemented media queries or mobile-specific layouts/CSS?